Agile Coaches: Types, Roles & Responsibilities

 A Program Coach generally has tours of duty not only as a Scrum Master or Product Owner but also as a Release Train Engineer (RTE) or Product Manager in a large organization.
 A Program Coach may also have some domain knowledge, DevSecOps experience but it is not a requirement, in addition to experience instructing Scaled Agile Framework courses such as: Leading SAFe, SAFe for Teams, Scrum Master, Advanced Scrum Master, Product Owner/Product Manager and perhaps even Release Train Engineer (RTE), DevOps, Architect and Product Management (DevOps, Architect and Product Management are more technical/advanced courses so definitely not a must for a Program Coach).

-A Portfolio/Enterprise Coach is concerned with an organization’s Investment Agility among the Program/Value Streams.
+A Portfolio/Enterprise Coach is concerned with an organization’s Investment Agility among the Portfolio level.
 The “puzzle” at this level is how to finance multiple streams of work with a finite budget to maximize the value generated by the Portfolio.
 This will require achieving progressively shorter lead times at Program/Value Stream level, in order to get fast feedback of actual Value achieved.
-With fast feedback, the funds can be moved faster to more profitable Program/Value Streams.
+With fast feedback, the funds can be moved faster to more profitable Operational/Development Value Streams.

-However, fast change of funding at Program/Value Stream and Team level would mean a certain amount of reorganization, which is disruptive to work at those levels, thus reducing the Value they achieve.
-This is where a good Portfolio/Enterprise Coach’s knowledge and experience will help establish common patterns serving the Program/Value Streams.
+However, fast change of funding at Operational/Development Value Stream level would mean a certain amount of reorganization, which is disruptive to work at those levels, thus reducing the Value they achieve.
+This is where a good Portfolio/Enterprise Coach’s knowledge and experience will help establish common patterns serving the Portfolio.
 For example, establishing LACE’s (Lean Agile Center of Excellence) or Communities of Practice will standardize the work across Program/Value Streams and increase the Portfolio Agility.

 A Portfolio Coach probably has experience in DevSecOps (not required), Design Thinking, Value Stream Mapping a great understanding of a Lean Portfolio Management as a value and function in an organization and experience with Executives.
+They are generally framework agnostic but also have experience with scaled frameworks like Scaled Agile Framework (SAFe) and Scrum@Scale.
 They should also have the experience in instructing the introductory Scaled Agile courses (see above) in addition to Lean Portfolio Management and implementing other various scaling frameworks and workshop experience.

 Business Agility Consultant